Numerical study of hypershadows in higher-dimensional black holes: EFFECTS OF OBSERVER POSITION ON THE BLACK HOLE SHADOW

-At the working resolution $64^3$, the Schwarzschild--Tangherlini (ST) baseline yields $N_{\rm cap}^{\rm ST}=35112$ captured voxels.
-For the singly rotating Myers--Perry case ($a=0$), Table.~\ref{results} summarizes, for each observer inclination and spin $b$, the captured-voxels counts $N_{\rm cap}^{\rm MP}$, the deficit $N_{\rm loss}$, and the distortion parameter $\delta_s $.
-Two clear trends emerge: (i) At fixed $\theta_{\rm o}$, $\delta_s $ decreases monotonically as $b$ is reduced ; (ii) At fixed $b$, $\delta_s $ grows monotonically as the observer inclination angle increase.
-Moreover, increasing $b$ enhances the angular contrast: for larger $b$ the distortion parameter is well described by a $\sin^2\!\theta_{\rm o}$ dependence, whereas for smaller $b$ the proportionality is less evident.
+At the working resolution $64^3$, the ST baseline yields $N_{\rm cap}^{\rm ST}=35112$ captured voxels.
+For the singly rotating Myers-Perry case ($a=0$), Table.~\ref{results} summarizes, for each observer inclination and spin $b$, the captured-voxel counts $N_{\rm cap}^{\rm MP}$, the deficit $N_{\rm loss}$, and the distortion parameter $\delta_s $.
+Two clear trends emerge: (i) At fixed $\theta_{\rm o}$, $\delta_s $ decreases monotonically as $b$ is reduced ; (ii) at fixed $b$, $\delta_s $ grows monotonically as the observer inclination angle increases.
+Moreover, increasing $b$ enhances the angular contrast: For larger $b$ the distortion parameter is well described by a $\sin^2\,\theta_{\rm o}$ dependence, whereas for smaller $b$ the proportionality is less evident.

-Table.~\ref{results2} reports, for the near--equatorial view ($\theta_{\rm o} \approx \pi/2$), the captured-voxel count $N_{\rm cap}^{\rm MP}$, the deficit $N_{\rm loss}$, and the distortion parameter $\delta_s$ for both the cohomogeneity--one case ($a=b$) and the single--rotation case ($a=0$).
-From these data we infer that, at fixed spin $b$, the distortion in the cohomogeneity--one case is always greater than or equal to that in the single--rotation case.
+Table.~\ref{results2} reports, for the near-equatorial view ($\theta_{\rm o} \approx \pi/2$), the captured-voxel count $N_{\rm cap}^{\rm MP}$, the deficit $N_{\rm loss}$, and the distortion parameter $\delta_s$ for both the cohomogeneity--one case ($a=b$) and the single-rotation case ($a=0$).
+From these data we infer that, at fixed spin $b$, the distortion in the cohomogeneity-one case is always greater than or equal to that in the single-rotation case.

 Having established the size trend, we now turn to the displacement.
-Specifically, we evaluate the center shift (displacement) $\eta$ on the central $YZ$ slice ($X=0$) for the single--rotation configuration ($a=0$), using an in--slice resolution of $512^2$.
+Specifically, we evaluate the center shift (displacement) $\eta$ on the central $YZ$ slice ($X=0$) for the single-rotation configuration ($a=0$), using an in-slice resolution of $512^2$.

-From Table.~\ref{displacement}, for the singly rotating Myers--Perry black hole ($a=0$) we find that the hypershadow displacement $\eta$ increases as the observer inclination decreases at fixed rotation parameter $b$, and, at fixed $\theta_{\rm o}$, grows monotonically with $b$.
+From Table~\ref{displacement}, for the singly rotating Myers-Perry black hole ($a=0$), we find that the hypershadow displacement $\eta$ increases as the observer inclination decreases at fixed rotation parameter $b$ and, at fixed $\theta_{\rm o}$, grows monotonically with $b$.

-Relative to the Schwarzschild--Tangherlini baseline, spin reduces the hypershadow size: the distortion parameter $\delta_s$ increases with $b$ in both configurations, and in the single rotation case ($a=0$) also grows with the observer inclination.
-Displacement is specific to $a=0$: the center shift $\eta$ increases with $b$ and strengthens as $\theta_{\rm o}$ decreases, whereas for $a=b$ the hypershadow undergoes a rigid rotation with no displacement.
+Relative to the Schwarzschild-Tangherlini baseline, spin reduces the hypershadow size: The distortion parameter $\delta_s$ increases with $b$ in both configurations and in the single-rotation case ($a=0$) also grows with the observer inclination.
+Displacement is specific to $a=0$: The center shift $\eta$ increases with $b$ and strengthens as $\theta_{\rm o}$ decreases, whereas for $a=b$ the hypershadow undergoes a rigid rotation with no displacement.

-\section{Conclusion}
+\section{CONCLUSION}